 - NENPA University

 For more than 50 years the New England Academy of Journalists has been honoring our region’s most extraordinary journalists for their contributions to a free press and their efforts to improve the communities they serve.
 Other journalism associations bestow awards for individual and team accomplishments, but the Yankee Quill recognizes the lifetime achievement of those who have had a broad influence for good, both inside and outside the newsroom.
 The Academy, which is comprised of all Quill winners and representatives of various New England journalism organizations, gathers annually under the auspices of the New England Society of Newspaper Editors Foundation to select the honorees.
 Winners are selected from among nominees that represent newspapers, broadcasting and academia.
 Click here to see the full list of Yankee Quill Award winners.

 Yankee Quill nominations are due in June.
-The award ceremony takes place at the Yankee Quill Dinner in November.
+The award ceremony will take place at the Yankee Quill Dinner in October.
 Download Nomination form